 Alternatively, if you’re interested in understanding more about the later life mortgage options, leading experts Age Partnership can talk you through the options and compare the market free of charge.

 What happens if I can’t get a mortgage?

 If you can’t get a mortgage with the first lender you approach, it’s worth speaking with other mortgage providers as lending criteria varies from company to company.
-If you still can’t get a mortgage, you may want to consider either a retirement interest only mortgage or equity release.
+If you still can’t get a mortgage, you may want to consider one of the later life options.